-I cannot sell to United Kingdom customers given their recent change in law requiring overseas sellers to collect and remit VAT.
-Until Tindie starts collecting VAT on my behalf or the United Kingdom changes their policies, this governmental burden is more than I am willing to bear.
+I cannot sell to United Kingdom or EU customers given their recent change in law requiring overseas sellers to collect and remit VAT.
+Until Tindie starts collecting VAT on my behalf or the United Kingdom or EU change their policies, this governmental burden is more than I am willing to bear.

 Albert | Nov.
 5, 2019

 We recognize our top users by making them a Tindarian.
 Tindarians have access to secret & unreleased features.

 We look for the most active & best members of the Tindie community, and invite them to join.
 There isn't a selection process or form to fill out.
 The only way to become a Tindarian is by being a nice & active member of the Tindie community!